 Instructing students who are blind or visually impaired is rewarding but can also present challenges.
 Within this section, you will find strategies for teaching students who are blind or visually impaired.
+Be sure to purchase the TVI's Guide to Teaching the ECC Complete Set for access to additional resources pages!

 Teaching in thematic units can help a student make connections between and among the topics of instruction that are discussed.
 Units expand vocabulary, concepts, and skills beyond those which can be experienced incidentally in daily routines or in isolation.